‘General Hospital’ Spoilers: Co-Head Writer Talks About Sam’s Torturous Position, Explains BM Jason’s Mindset

 General Hospital spoilers reveal that the truth regarding the identities of Billy Miller and Steve Burton’s characters will shock everyone in Port Charles.
 Regardless of which one is which, Sam Morgan (Kelly Monaco) will have some tough decisions to make.
 Recently, co-head writer Shelly Altman spoke to Soap Opera Digest regarding Sam’s “torturous position.”
 The reason for Sam’s current husband being so pushy about her believing he is the real Jason Morgan was also explained.

 Sam has tried to constantly reassure her husband that she loves him no matter what.
 However, he doesn’t seem convinced and is getting pushier about wanting her to say out loud that she believes he is the real Jason Morgan.
-Despite what she tells him, fans can’t help but feel that her heart is torn between him, and the man who looks like the old Jason, referred to at Patient 6.
+Despite what she tells him, fans can’t help but feel that her heart is torn between him, and the man who looks like the old Jason, referred to as Patient 6.
 Eventually, she is going to have to choose between both men.
 Regardless of which one is Jason and which one is Drew, she will have to follow her heart.
 But, how does one make such a difficult decision when her heart feels something for both?

 General Hospital spoilers reveal that Sam will truly be caught in the middle, especially with her heart.
 Co-head writer Shelly Altman referred to Sam’s predicament as a “torturous position.”